justeat/jubako/README.md

 The data that will be loaded where T can be any type, later on when rendering this data (when loaded) will be passed to your `ViewHolder`'s `bind(T)` that you can implement to render the loaded content.

-#### priority: Int (optional)
-Defines how important this content is, lower values will put the row higher, and higher values will put the row lower.

 ## JubakoAdapter
 Once you observe the state `Jubako.State.Assembled` you can go ahead and construct your `JubakoAdapter`, by default the adapter will use `PaginatedContentLoadingStrategy`.